-At retirement, the Member's benefit is calculated based on the sum of the Member's contributions, with interest, the city-financed monetary credits with interest, and their age at retirement and other actuarial factors.
+At retirement, the Member's benefit is calculated based on the sum of the Member's contributions, with interest, and the city-financed monetary credits with interest.
 The retiring Member may select one of seven monthly benefit payment options.
 Members may also choose to receive a portion of their benefit as a lump sum distribution in an amount equal to 12, 24 or 36 monthly payments, which cannot exceed 75% of the total Member contributions and interest.

 Plan provisions for the City were as follows:

-Plan Year 2021 2020
+Plan Year 2022 2021

 Employee deposit rate 5% 5%

 Matching ratio (City to employee) 1 to 1 1 to 1

 Years required for vesting 5 5

-Service retirement eligibility (expressed as age/years of service) 60/5,0/25 60/5, 0/25
+Service retirement eligibility (expressed as age/years of service) 60/5, 0/20 60/5, 0/20

 Updated service credit 0% 0%

 Annuity increase (to retirees) 0% of CPI 0% of CPI